MuditBh/ai-debugging-assistant/README.md

 Currently, FAISS is used for local development and fast similarity search.
 A lightweight Endee client layer is implemented to simulate vector storage and retrieval.

-This demonstrates how the system can be seamlessly migrated to Endee for scalable, production-grade deployment.
+This demonstrates how semantic search systems can be seamlessly migrated from FAISS to scalable vector databases like Endee for production-grade deployment.

 ---